 I share the bloody story of how the Lord used me to thwart active shooters at a church, killing the primary shooter, and all on the Lord’s Sabbath Day.

-I then charge the church with the need to be strict Sabbatarians, but without being hypocrites or ecclesial tyrants.
+I then charge the church with the importance of being Sabbatarians, but without being hypocrites or ecclesial tyrants.

-I prayed for the unction of the Holy Spirit through the preaching of His Word about His Sabbath, on His Sabbath; that he would bring either conviction or exhortation where required.
+I pray for the unction of the Holy Spirit through the preaching of His Word about His Sabbath, on His Sabbath; that he would bring either conviction or exhortation where required.

 To speak against keeping the Fourth Commandment is not only sinful antinomianism.
 It is allegorical to the craftiness of Satan when he told the woman in the garden “Yea, hath God said (Gen 3:1),?
 Our occupations or recreations do not change God, nor His Word.
 Only by the grace of God, so go I.